The 'Take That, Uncle Sam' Rule of Retirement Spending

 When it comes to the taxes that the "Take That, Uncle Sam" strategy aims to limit, they include the following:

-Required Minimum Distributions (RMDs): Once you reach age 73, you are required to take annual withdrawals from your traditional IRA.
+Required minimum distributions (RMDs): Once you reach age 73, you're required to take annual withdrawals from your traditional IRA.
 These RMDs can easily push you into a higher income tax bracket.

 Keep in mind that tax planning and retirement spending can get complicated quickly, depending on your assets, account types, income streams and how you want to spend your money.

-That's why it may be in your best interest to work with a tax professional or a financial adviser — or at the very least, a trusted friend, family member or an online financial planning tool.
+That's why it might be in your best interest to work with a tax professional or a financial adviser — or at least, a trusted friend, family member or an online financial planning tool.

-"I don't recommend anyone DIY this unless they know taxes," said Julie Williams, wealth advisor at Wealthspire.
+"I don't recommend anyone DIY this unless they know taxes," said Julie Williams, wealth adviser at Wealthspire.
 "Taxes layer on themselves."

 Now that you understand some of the tax levers at work, here's the "Take That, Uncle Sam" rule in action, whether you want to spend money in the go-go or slow-go years.